 RabAvert is a vaccine that contains an inactivated rabies antigen.
-The RabAvert vaccine is indicated for preexposure vaccination, in both primary series and booster dose, and for postexposure prophylaxis against rabies in all age groups.
+The RabAvert vaccine is indicated for preexposure vaccination, in both primary and booster doses, and for postexposure prophylaxis against rabies in all age groups.

 Imovax is an inactivated vaccine made from an attenuated rabies virus.
 It is a sterile, stable, freeze-dried suspension of Rabies Vaccine Inactivated virus prepared from WISTAR Rabies PM/WI 38 1503-3M strain.

 Vivotif oral vaccine (capsules) is indicated for immunization of adults and children greater than 6 years of age against disease caused by Salmonella Typhi.
 Vivotif Oral contains live bacteria called Salmonella typhi strain Ty21a, which does not cause typhoid fever.